 The family Charadriidae is very large with seventy species listed and is split into subfamilies.

-The Lapwings belong to the subfamily Vanellinae which contains twenty-five species of the genus Vanellus.
+The Lapwings belong to the subfamily Vanellinae which contains twenty-four species of the genus Vanellus.
 There is one further species in this subfamily, the Red-kneed Dotterel, which has a genus of its own, Erythrogonys.

 Family: CHARADRIIDAE (Leach 1820)